rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/VlanConfigInput.md

 ### VlanConfigInput
 Supported in v5.0+

+- alias: System.String
+  - Alias for the VLAN.
 - interfaces: list of NodeIpInputs
   - Required.
 Supported in v5.0+
       Network interfaces for each node.